 The North region consisting of Nunavut, Yukon and Northwest Territories.

-The biennial General Meeting of Members shall be called by the Federal Council by majority vote, and shall establish the location and the date of the meeting.
+The General Meeting of Members may be called by Federal Council by majority vote.
+Federal Council may establish the location and the date of the meeting.

 Calling of Other General Meetings: